ipfs/ipfs-docs/docs/how-to/gateway-troubleshooting.md

 # Troubleshooting HTTP Gateways

-IPFS HTTP Gateways (GWs) provide an HTTP-based service that allows IPFS-incompatible browsers, tools and software to access IPFS content.
-When using HTTP GWs , developers may need to troubleshoot issues like a:
+IPFS HTTP Gateways are an HTTP-based service allowing browsers, tools and software to retrieve IPFS content with HTTP.
+When using HTTP Gateways, developers may need to troubleshoot issues like a:

 - CID not being retrievable via public IPFS gateways.
 - CID being slow to load.